IdeaCentre B series: B340

 The IdeaCentre B340 was introduced by Lenovo just before CES 2012.
 The B340 was a 21.5-inch touchscreen desktop designed for multimedia use.
 The all-in-one offered a 1080p HD display, with a maximum resolution of 1920x1080.
-Multiple Intel Core i processors were on offer, up to NVIDIA GeForce 615M discrete graphics with 1GB of video RAM, up to 2TB of storage space, and up to 8GB of RAM.
+Multiple Intel Core i processors were on offer, up to NVIDIA GeForce 615M discrete graphics with 1 GB of video RAM, up to 2 TB of storage space, and up to 8 GB of RAM.

 The all-in-one also offered OneKey TV, allowing users to use the display for TV viewing, even if the PC had not been booted.
 The display could be configured for 3D output and Blu-ray compatibility.

 B540

 Described as the "bigger brother" of the B340, the B540 offered a 23-inch widescreen display.
 Like the B340, this all-in-one also offered a 1080p HD touch screen, Intel processors, NVIDIA discrete graphics, and similar specifications for both storage capacity and memory.

 A difference between the two was that the B540 had a frameless screen, with the glass surface extending from one edge of the display to the other.
 Another difference was the discrete graphics offering.
-The B540 could be equipped with an NVIDIA GeForce GT 650M, with up to 2GB of video RAM.
+The B540 could be equipped with an NVIDIA GeForce GT 650M, with up to 2 GB of video RAM.